BTCDecoded/blvm-docs/src/appendices/faq.md

 The network layer supports multiple transport protocols: **TCP** (default, Bitcoin P2P compatible) and **Iroh/QUIC** (experimental).
 See [Network Protocol](../protocol/network-protocol.md) for details.

-### How do I install BLLVM?
+### How do I install BLVM?

-Pre-built binaries are available from [GitHub Releases](https://github.com/BTCDecoded/bllvm-node/releases).
+Pre-built binaries are available from [GitHub Releases](https://github.com/BTCDecoded/blvm/releases).
 See [Installation](../getting-started/installation.md) for platform-specific instructions.

 ### What experimental features are available?